RomainGehrig/AppliedDataAnalysis/project/report/report.md

 Twitter's attitude toward this votation looked pretty positive.
 We can see the activity increasing when we approach the date of the votation, but there is no change of opinion before or after the votation.
-But Twitter was wrong since this votation was rejected by the swiss population.
+But Twitter was wrong since this votation was rejected by the Swiss population.

 ![](hist-rbi.png)